GridProtectionAlliance/openHistorian-grafana/README.md

 Range(PPA:99; Sum(FILTER ActiveMeasurements WHERE SignalType = 'FREQ'; STAT:12))
 ```

+> Complex combined expressions that contain both directly specified point tags and filter expressions are only available when using the _Text Editor_ query builder.

 ### Series Functions

 The openHistorian Grafana data source includes various aggregation and operational functions, e.g., [Average](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/GrafanaFunctions.md#average) or [StandardDeviation](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/GrafanaFunctions.md#standarddeviation), which can be applied on a per-series and per-group basis.
 Functions applied to the group of available series can operate either on the entire set, end-to-end, or by time-slice.
-See [Grafana Functions](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/GrafanaFunctions.md) for more detail.
+See [GSF Grafana Functions](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/GrafanaFunctions.md) for more detail and the full list of available functions.

 The `Element List` and `Filter Expression` query builder screens define the available functions as pick lists that get applied over the selected series by clicking the `+` button at the end of the `FUNCTIONS` row:

 ![Filter Expression Query Type with Functions](https://raw.githubusercontent.com/GridProtectionAlliance/openHistorian-grafana/master/src/img/FilterExpressionWithFunctions.png)

+Many series functions have parameters that are required or optional.
+Optional parameter values will always define a default state.
+Parameter values must be a constant value or, where applicable, a named target available from the expression.
+Named targets only work with group operations, i.e., [Set](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/GrafanaFunctions.md#set) or [Slice](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/GrafanaFunctions.md#slice), since group operations provide access to multiple series values from within a single series.
+The actual value used for a named target parameter will be the first encountered value for the target series &ndash; in the case of _Slice_ group operations, this will be the first value encountered in each time-slice.

 ### Alarm Annotations

 The openHistorian Grafana data source supports `Annotation` style queries for configured time-series alarms.
-If any alarms are configured for a host system, then they can be accessed from the associated Grafana data source.
-Note that alarm measurements are stored in the local statistics archive by default, e.g., `OHSTAT`.
+If any alarms are configured for a host system, then they can be accessed from the associated openHistorian Grafana data source.
+Note that alarm measurements are stored in the local statistics archive by default, e.g., `OHSTAT`, so make sure this is the data source of the configured annotation query.

-Supported alarm annotation queries include `#ClearedAlarms` and `#RaisedAlarms`, which will return all alarms for queried time period:
+Supported alarm annotation queries include `#ClearedAlarms` and `#RaisedAlarms`, which will return all alarms for the queried time period:

 ![Alarm Annotations](https://raw.githubusercontent.com/GridProtectionAlliance/openHistorian-grafana/master/src/img/AlarmAnnotations.png)